 Mayes is a leader in his field, pioneering innovations and spotting future trends.
 He sees possibility when others lament the past.
 This is a positive future, and the antithesis of so many commentators.
 In the next stage, he says, photography will grow up as it experiences a paradigm shift.

-The world ‘photography’ is used throughout but I assume he was thinking about photojournalism first.
-By avoiding using the word ‘photojournalism’ he stops people saying “its dead!”.
-His vast experience in the discipline, the context of Time magazine and the World Press Photo’s current canvassing on ethics (alluded to in the piece) suggests this is the target.
-Like a preacher to a familiar flock he pleads- “Stop talking about the child it once was and put away the sentimental memories of photography as we knew it for all these years”.
-How often I have heard people lament the golden age that has passed.
+The word ‘photography’ is used throughout the essay, but I assume he was thinking about photojournalism first.
+By avoiding using the word ‘photojournalism’ he stops people saying ‘It’s dead!’
+His vast experience in the discipline, the context of Time magazine and the World Press Photo Award’s current canvassing on ethics (alluded to in the piece) suggests this is the target.
+Like a preacher to a familiar flock, he pleads, ‘Stop talking about the child it once was and put away the sentimental memories of photography as we knew it for all these years.’
+How often have I heard people lament the golden age that has passed.

 An Oxford scholar joked that their rivals in Cambridge have the bad habit of extending their limited experience in east England to the entire universe.
 He cited Newton and his falling apple which was then extended uniformly to the planets.
 The theory worked until we discovered black holes.
 Are Mayes’ musings likewise universal in their application to all photography or should they be limited to the branch of photojournalism?

-Augmentation (integrating information and data in visual forms) is a very exciting new branch but does it mean photography left the building entirely or is it constructing a sparkly new extension called computational photography?
-The brilliant example of Tomas Van Houtryve augmented images presents a sophisticated form of computerised photography.
-Is this a more refined version of cameras that printed the dates in bright orange font or hand-tinted glass plates? .
+Augmentation (integrating information and data in visual forms) is a very exciting new branch, but does it mean photography has left the building entirely, or is it constructing a sparkly new extension called computational photography?
+The brilliant example of Tomas Van Houtryve’s augmented images presents a sophisticated form of computerised photography.
+Is this a more refined version of cameras that printed the dates in bright orange font or hand-tinted glass plates?
 Is photography moving or just expanding?

-He states- “It will not be long before our audiences demand more sophisticated imagery that is dynamic and responsive to change, connected to reality by more than a static two-dimensional rectangle of crude visual data isolated in space and time.”
-I actually laughed when I first read ‘static 2D rectangle of crude visual data’ .
+He states, ‘It will not be long before our audiences demand more sophisticated imagery that is dynamic and responsive to change, connected to reality by more than a static two-dimensional rectangle of crude visual data isolated in space and time.’
+I actually laughed when I first read that.
 These crude rectangles can reduce people to tears and turn governments from war.
-Mayes certainly believes that more than most, so its crudeness must be in comparison to vastly superior future.
+Mayes certainly believes that more than most, so its crudeness must be in comparison to a vastly superior future.
 So what is the alternative being offered?
-Moving, 3D, sophisticated complex forms, I suppose.
-Interactive, digital, multi-layered are the trendy buzz words but in these the form of the essence of the photograph remains intact, and when we add other stuff we make them something else.
+Moving, three-dimensional, sophisticated complex forms, I suppose.
+Interactive, digital, multi-layered are the trendy buzzwords, but in these the form of the essence of the photograph remains intact, and when we add other stuff we make them something else.
 Do we need to redefine photography?

-The 2D representation of reality is a constant outlet of human creative expression from Chauvet’s caves to modern tablets.
-I imagine a french caveman once predicted the demise of finger painting as he held a hairy stick in his hand to the envy and wonder of his peers?
-Painting may have left the cave but it is still painting.
-The art continues to connect us to reality in abstract and representational forms.
+The two-dimensional representation of reality is a constant outlet of human creative expression, from the Chauvet caves to modern tablets.
+I imagine a French caveman once predicted the demise of finger painting as he held a hairy stick in his hand to the envy and wonder of his peers.
+Painting may have left the cave, but it is still painting.
+Art continues to connect us to reality in abstract and representational forms.

-Photography remains relevant in the tsunami of information unleashed by the web because it manages complexity simply.
-New technology offers new (exciting) ways to know more about our world and to explain it but why is adding immeasurable volumes of information to the simple image necessarily an advancement?
+Photography remains relevant in the tsunami of information unleashed by the Internet because it manages complexity simply.
+New technology offers new (exciting) ways to know more about our world and to explain it, but why is adding immeasurable volumes of information to the simple image necessarily an advancement?
 We need simplicity to focus the attention on what matters.

-If this is about connecting to an audience via smart apps and interactive web sites and virtual realities headset then photography remains very much at home.
-And if photography’s new building has lasers and flying cars then count me in.
+If this is about connecting to an audience via smart apps and interactive web sites and virtual reality headsets, then photography remains very much at home.
+And if photography’s new building has lasers and flying cars, then count me in.